The PARC: A thriving playground of student learning resources

 Comparing athletic training to learning coaching, Tedesco shared the similarities.
 “Having a coach for life is a really good idea,” she said.
 “You always have something to work on.”

 Tedesco finds the most rewarding part of her work is building ongoing connections with students.
-One memorable example is a student she mentored over three semesters—a student who once doubted their place at SDSU but went on to graduate as an “Outstanding Student” for the college.
+One memorable example is a student she coached over three semesters—a student who once doubted their place at SDSU but went on to graduate as an “Outstanding Student” for the college.

 “To see them go from that to being recognized as a model student in front of everyone at commencement was amazing,” Tedesco said.